Spaceship Superstar

 "Spaceship Superstar" is the first official single by the Canadian rock band Prism.
 The song was written by Jim Vallance.
 It was also the first single from the band's self-titled debut album.
 "Spaceship Superstar" reached No. 63 on the Canadian Singles Chart and No. 82 on the Billboard Hot 100 singles chart in the United States.

+In 1978, "Spaceship Superstar" received the Certificate of Honour from Performing Rights Organization of Canada (PROCAN).
 The song was used as the wake up song for the Space Shuttle Discovery crew members in 2011.
-In 1978, "Spaceship Superstar" received the Certificate of Honour from Performing Rights Organization of Canada (PROCAN).

 Composition

 The song was written by Jim Vallance under the pseudonym "Rodney Higgs".
 He first worked on the song in 1975, but finished in 1977.
 By the time the song became a hit, Vallance had already left Prism.
 According to Vallance, the influence on the lyrics of the song came from the George Lucas film Star Wars, which was released as he was writing the song.
 Musically the song was influenced by "Autobahn" by Kraftwerk, songs from the album Who's Next by the Who, and "Free Ride" by the Edgar Winter Group.